top of page

 Ventilation Test

-Purpose: The material used to build the artificial bird's nest was studied to see how it affects the temperature inside, heat accumulation, and humidity in the hornbill nest.
-We compared the hemp fiber composite to the wood artificial nest.
+Purpose: The materials used to build artificial bird nests were studied to determine how they affect the nest microclimate, specifically temperature and humidity inside hornbill nests.
+We compared a hemp fiber composite nest to a wooden artificial nest.

 Screenshot 2025-07-26 at 10.15.36 AM.png